B. D. Jatti

-Basappa Danappa "B. D.'" Jatti (10 September 1912 – 7 June 2002) was the vice president of India, serving from 1974 to 1979.
+Basappa Danappa Jatti (10 September 1912 – 7 June 2002) was the vice president of India, serving from 1974 to 1979.
 He was the acting president of India from 11 February to 25 July 1977.
 He also served as the chief minister of Karnataka.
 Jatti rose from a being a Municipality member to India's second-highest office during a five-decade-long chequered political career.

 Early life

 Jatti was born into a Banajiga family, a sub-sect of the Lingayat community, in Savalgi, Jamkhandi Taluk of Bagalkot district (formerly Bijapur district), Karnataka. on 10 September 1912.
 His parents were Danappa Jatti and Sangamma.
 Jatti studied at the PB High School Jamkhandi and obtained a Bachelor of Arts degree from Rajaram College and a degree in law from the Sykes Law College, Kolhapur.
 Jatti practiced as a lawyer for a while in Jamkhandi before being elected to the Jamkhandi municipality in 1940 and going on to become its president.
 He was elected to the Jamakhandi State Legislature, becoming a minister and subsequently its chief minister.